Snehakhot/Creditcard-Fraud-Detection/README.md

 - `credit_card_fraud_detection_model.pkl`: Saved trained model.

 ## Contact Information
-For any questions or issues, please contact [Your Name] at [Your Email].
+For any questions or issues, please contact [Sneha Patil] at [sneha.khot1995@gmail.com].

 ---
 Feel free to reach out if you have any questions or need further assistance!